Accessibility Statement for Environmental science (S206)

 You will be required to search for, and make use of, third party material online and this is assessed.
 Alternatives for required/assessed research material can be provided to enable you to meet the learning outcomes of the module.
 E.g. some activities in S206 use Google Earth to allow students to investigate real-life examples of landforms, both under the ocean and on land.
 Whilst relevant images can be supplied, it is necessary for students to use them to take measurements in order to answer some of the questions in the module assessment.

-This module has Tutor-Marked Assignments (TMAs), which must be submitted online via the OU electronic TMA system and an exam that must be taken at an exam centre.
+This module has Tutor-Marked Assignments (TMAs), which must be submitted online via the OU electronic TMA system.
 The TMAs assess the module text and occasionally the activities incorporated within the module.
-The final TMA forms part of the examinable component for this module and assesses the study of an online virtual field trip and a project.
+All TMAs contribute to the examinable component for this module.
+The final TMA assesses the study of an online virtual field trip and a project.

 You will receive feedback from your tutor on your submitted Tutor-Marked Assignments (TMAs).
 This will help you to reflect on your TMA performance.
 You should refer to it to help you prepare for your next assignment.